damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 opportunity tree or whatever framework we're using and start to calculate the cost of it.

-I'd say that there are three costs associated with developing a new feature for a product, first the upfront development cost, the time from when a solution has been conceived until it's been deployed, this one is hopefully fairly small if you're good at pruning your MVPs.
-The upfront development cost is the easiest one to see, because you already spend hours planning and grooming breaking things down.
+The first cost, and the easiest one to see is the upfront development cost, the time from when a solution has been conceived until it's been deployed.
+This one is the easiest one to see, because you already spend hours planning and grooming and breaking things down.
+It's hopefully also fairly small if you're good at pruning your MVPs.

 Second is the opportunity cost, the price we pay to work on this thing instead of every other thing we could be doing right now.
+This one is fairly abstract as the _what to work on_-decisions are often made on a higher level.

-Finally the maintenance cost, what does it mean to keep this thing alive and kicking, and this one is often difficult to calculate, since code bases race towards entropy in the midst of changing requirements, staff turnover causing knowledge to disappear and 3rd party [dependencies](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code) [breaking](https://www.thegingerviking.com/the-right-to-delete-fakerjs-fragile-nature-open-source/) while being littered throughout code bases with tight couplings and
+Finally the maintenance cost, what does it mean to keep this thing alive and kicking, and this one is often difficult to calculate, since code bases race towards entropy in the midst of changing requirements, staff turnover making knowledge ephemeral and 3rd party [dependencies](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code) [breaking](https://www.thegingerviking.com/the-right-to-delete-fakerjs-fragile-nature-open-source/) while being littered throughout code bases with tight couplings and